National Cancer Institute

 A Surveillance, Epidemiology, and End Results population-based study of 1,252 MTC patients found that survival varied by extent of local disease.
 For example, the 10-year survival rates ranged from 95.6% for those with disease confined to the thyroid gland to 40% for those with distant metastases.

 These data indicate that a significant proportion of individuals presenting with apparently sporadic pheochromocytoma are carriers of germline genetic mutations.
+Of those with apparently sporadic disease, up to 33% have a mutation in one of the susceptibility genes.
 Studies have identified additional susceptibility genes that predispose to pheochromocytoma, including TMEM127, MAX, and SDHAF2.
 Mutations in these genes are thought to account for a small proportion of all hereditary pheochromocytoma.
 Since testing for mutations in multiple genes in every patient may not be feasible or cost-effective, clinical and genetic screening algorithms have been proposed to assist clinicians in deciding which genes to test and in which order.

 PHPT is the third most common endocrine disorder in the general population.
 The incidence increases with age with the vast majority of cases occurring after the sixth decade of life.
 Approximately 80% of cases are the results of a single adenoma.
 PHPT can also be seen as a component tumor in several different hereditary syndromes, including the following: